As a maritime player with a global presence at sea and onshore, we recognize our social, environmental, and ethical responsibility.

 Our stance is zero tolerance towards traditional bribery, and we actively collaborate with the Maritime Anti-Corruption Network to combat facilitation payments.

-In 2022, we achieved a significant milestone, with 97% of our employees successfully completing Anti-Corruption training.
+In 2023 we achieved a significant milestone with 100 % of our employees successfully completing our Anti-Corruption training